alastairs/codebork.com/_posts/2020-06-19-Options-for-running-Docker-Containers-on-Azure.md

 Public IP addresses for ACI container groups are an add-on component and billed at the standard ~£2/month.

+**Conclusion:** This is one of the more expensive ways of running a container on Azure.
+Use this for elastic scaling, worker processes, etc., and not for long-running apps.

 ## Azure Functions

 Finally, it's possible to run containers from Azure Functions.
 At the time of